AlexanderKaraberov/Erlang-BEAM-Links/README.md

 # Erlang-Internals-Info

 Links to blog posts, specifications and other documentation about the Erlang/BEAM internals which I've gleaned recently.
+Perhaps in future I'll produce several detailed blog posts based on all this information.

 ## BEAM (Bogdan/Björn's Erlang Abstract Machine) and ERTS (Erlang RunTime System):